cksystemsteaching/selfie/manuscript/semantics.md

 > ./selfie -c selfie.c -m 2 -c selfie.c
 ./selfie: this is selfie's starc compiling selfie.c ...
-./selfie: this is selfie's mipster executing selfie.c with 2MB of memory selfie.c: this is selfie's starc compiling selfie.c ... selfie.c: exiting with exit code 0
-./selfie: this is selfie's mipster terminating selfie.c ...
+./selfie: this is selfie's mipster executing selfie.c with 2MB of physical memory selfie.c: this is selfie's starc compiling selfie.c ... selfie.c: exiting with exit code 0 and 1.05MB of mallocated memory ./selfie: this is selfie's mipster terminating selfie.c with exit code 0 and 1.16MB of mapped memory ...
 ```